connectthefuture/stackstrap.github.io/README.md

 This will allow teams to easily apply more structure to their workflows so they can spend more time making the things they love while worrying less.

+## The Goal

+StackStrap believes that good open-source ideas will effectively build themselves.
+The project aims to evolve to be exactly what people need it to be.
+It may not be exactly this today, but the goal is to get a solid groundwork in place to get there.
+Having solid developer operations in place is the key to any successfuly project.
+On top of that keep up with emerging standards is also extremely important.
+If this project could enable a "DevOps-on-demand" model that freelancers could sell to companies that would be viewed as a huge success!

 ## The Triumvirate

 ##### Vagrant